-Some national governments have tried to adopt new laws for sustainable development and climate protection (e.g. tax on plastics or fuel tax increases).
-In the same perspective, the EU is also stepping up measures to protect the environment and the climate (e.g. European Green Deal, a quarter of the 2021 -2027 climate budget) and to ensure the EU’s transition to a sustainable economy.
-The UN with its sustainable development programme (Agenda 2030) has identified 17 objectives (e.g. equality, access to education…) to safeguard our planet and promote peace and equality.
-These goals – although covering different areas – are interconnected with a non-negligible impact on each other.
+Some national governments have tried to adopt new laws to support sustainable development and climate protection (e.g. tax on plastics or fuel tax increases).
+In the same perspective, the EU is also stepping up measures to protect the environment and the climate (e.g. European Green Deal, a quarter of the 2021 -2027 budget targeting climate ambitions) and to ensure the EU’s transition to a sustainable economy.
+The EU also gives more scope to citizens’ action and opinion by linking their projects (e.g. Conference on the Future of Europe or the European Climate Pact) to citizen, national, local and associative activities.

-For a week, the participants will attempt to develop innovative solutions to address the key issues identified during the seminar.
+The participants will attempt to develop innovative solutions to address the key issues identified during the seminar.